sjc5/crypto/.changeset/tricky-trains-prove.md

 "@sjc5/crypto": major
 ---

-## update api
+## Update encrypt / decrypt APIs

-This updates the api to take a single object as an argument.
-This is more flexible and allows for more options to be added in the future.
+This updates the encrypt and decrypt APIs to take a single object as an argument.

+This is:

+- more flexible
+- less error-prone
+- more explicit

-Instead of passing a message and key as arguments 0 and 1, you now pass an object with the message and key as properties.
+Instead of passing a message and key as arguments 0 and 1 as in version 1.0.0, you now pass an object with the message and key as properties (or encrypted_message and key as properties, in the case of the decrypt function).

 ### New usage: